 Which Thyroid Medication is Best?

-This week, I discuss the different types of prescription supplemental thyroid hormone and how to choose the right type for you!
 There is no ‘one size fits all’ when it comes to supplemental thyroid hormone and I don’t believe that there is one right choice for everyone.
 What I have learned over the last fifteen years as both a thyroid patient as well as a thyroid-prescribing physician is that when it comes to supplemental thyroid hormone it can be just as much an art as it is a science.
 You, the patient, need to listen to your body and share your experience with your doctor.
 And we, physicians, need to listen to our patients as well as look at their labs.
 I have found over the years that how the patient is feeling can often tell more than what the labs say.

 That being said, the first step in finding the right thyroid medication for you is to make sure that your doctor checks all of your thyroid levels.
 For a quick refresher on how the thyroid produces hormones and the importance of each chemical I’m about to mention, refer to Part I of this series and this handy graphic: